Profulent/cautious-memory/README.md

 The MiniVideoPlayer is the middle small video by which clicking it changes background to that video.

 onLoadedData is a special handler, that allows us to call a function once a data loads.

+nextVideoRef is like a direct pointer to the <video> DOM element.
+After React renders, nextVideoRef.current will be the actual <video> node in the browser.
+USE CASE: Smoothly swap between videos without waiting for load, thats why nextVideoRef is used